-The Loremaster looked outside and saw that the sun had set long ago, whatever errands he might have planned to run would have to wait now.
+Vestria looked outside and saw that the sun had set long ago.
+Whatever errands she might have planned to run would have to wait now.
 It was clear that this latest session had stretched on longer than either of them had originally intended.

-“Did you ever see Kaellax again?” he asked.
+“Did you ever see Kaellax again?” she asked.

 “Hmm?”
 Sionis asked, slowly pulling himself together.
 “What was that?”

 “Did you ever see her again?
-The warlock?”
+The Shadowspeaker?”

 “Kaellax?
 Yes.
 We still crossed paths a few times, but it was under different circumstances.
 You must realize the time frame we’re approaching?”

-“I’ve overstayed my welcome,” the Loremaster said.
+“I’ve overstayed my welcome,” she said, starting to stand.
 “I’ll go.”

 “You’ll need your rest,” Sionis said.
 “You’ve got another work day ahead of you.
 I want to make a list of items for you before you go.
-You can pick them up at Halfhill market for me.”
+You can pick them up at the Twinhill market for me.”

-“I’m not sure that I do,” the Loremaster said honestly.
+“I’m not sure that I do,” she said honestly.

 “Ah, well, in time you will.”